20 Sep 2022 • Rédigé par Baptiste Guerre

 On our side, our teams have been ready for several months to support our customers in their Android 13’s adaptation, on both technical and CRM levels.

 Since last April, our Tech and Product teams have released a version of Batch’s SDK with initial support for the Android 13 opt-in push request.
 Then in August and September, they’ve worked on all levels, the SDK, the functionalities, and the documentation levels, to support you in the transition to Android 13.

 We hope this article has helped you better understand Android’s new rules, and from this, identify your Mobile CRM strategy’s top priority and adopt the best tactics.

 “Several months” according to the Google documentation which does not specify the exact time before resetting the permissions granted to the app (see documentation).

 No. According to the same Google documentation, automatically resetting the permissions granted to the app is equivalent to a denial.

 This scenario has already been anticipated by our teams.
 You can now create an In-App message campaign that will target users for whom notifications are disabled (see documentation).
-When clicking on the button of the In-App message, Batch will automatically detect the situation in which the user finds himself: - Request not displayed: the request will be triggered by clicking on the button of the In-App message. - Request already displayed or revoked by the system: the user will be redirected on the form of your app to the system parameters to activate the notifications.
+When clicking on the button of the In-App message, Batch will automatically detect the situation in which the user finds himself:

 Yes, the changed opt-in status will be detected as soon as the application is opened.
 The user will then be able to see the In-App message in their journey to reactivate notifications after several months of inactivity.